matteoacrossi/texprlcount/README.md

 * title and abstract (if .tex file is conveniently edited)
 * acknowledgements (like above)

-Then, it detects the images appearing in the document and their aspect ratio, based on the output log of pdflatex.
+Then, it detects the images appearing in the document and their aspect ratio, based on the output log of `pdflatex`.

 Instructions
 ------------
 In order to use texprlcount, do the following

 1. Make sure that texcount is installed (most tex distributions include it)
-3. Compile the document with `pdflatex`.
-Do not delete the `.log` file.
-4. Use texprlcount with the following syntax
+2. Use texprlcount with the following syntax

         texprlcount.pl filename.tex

+3. `texprlcount` looks for the `filename.log` file for extracting information on images.
+If the file is not present, `texprlcount` will compile the `.tex` file with `pdflatex` in a temporary folder.

 NOTE
 ----